-The Vancouver Institute of Self Defense was formally organized in September 2005; its instructors have been informally offering free women’s self-defense clinics at various churches and the YWCA in Vancouver, WA, the YWCA in Camas, WA, Clark College in Vancouver, WA, W.S.U. in Vancouver, WA, Senior Students at Columbia River High School in Vancouver, WA, and most recently to some female Real Estate Agents and Medical Clinic workers.
+The Vancouver Institute of Self Defense (VISD) was formally organized in September 2005; its instructors have been conducting free women’s self-defense clinics since 2003 at various churches, the YWCA in Vancouver, WA, the YWCA in Camas, WA, Clark College in Vancouver, WA, W.S.U. in Vancouver, WA, Senior Students at Columbia River High School in Vancouver, WA, and most recently to some female Real Estate Agents and Medical Clinic workers.
 The VISD is closely affiliated with the American Jujitsu Association (AJA Dojo #2300), and teaches Japanese-origin Jujitsu under the philosophical framework of Budoshin Jujitsu.
 The Sensei holds AJA Instructor Certification TC-0406-2300.
 In addition to Budoshin Jujitsu, VISD incorporates the techniques of Taiho-Jutsu into the curriculum (advanced students only), which are the techniques that Japanese Law Enforcement Officers (and many others) use to subdue and restrain suspects.

 NOTE: Budoshin Jujitsu Yudanshakai is an association of Budoshin black-belts.